AmroAbdrabo/application-of-online-anomaly-detection-using-one-class-classification-to-z24/readme.md

 ## Installation
-The notebooks were run inside Visual Studio Code.
+The notebooks were run inside Visual Studio Code, where the working directory contains the folders for all the chapters.
 For Ansys 2023 WB, the installation along with instructions can be found at the ETH IT Shop https://itshop.ethz.ch/ (requires VPN connection to run)
 ## Usage
 ## Contributing
 ## Acknowledgments